-If you are applying independently, you may use the above checklist as reference too and do make sure that you use our 'sample BRP (RC) application form' when completing the form- it provides useful guidance and explanation specific to students at Warwick.
+If you are applying independently, you may use the above checklist as reference too and do make sure that you use our Sample BRP (RC) form (student log-in required) when completing the form- it provides useful guidance and explanation specific to students at Warwick.
 We would also recommend that you use our correspondence address found in the sample application form above.
-Remember to let us know and include in your message your full name, Warwick Student Number and the date BRP (RC) application is posted so that we can notify you when we receive any letter from the Home Office.

 From 2 February 2015 it is possible to use a Premium Service for the replacement BRP application.
 The service can be booked online here: https://visas-immigration.service.gov.uk/product/premium-service-appointment-booking.
 You will be able to choose when and where you wish to attend (there are a total of 7 Premium Service Centres), and you will be expected to pay the full fee (£556) online first, print out the confirmation, and bring the completed BRP(RC) and documents when you attend the appointment.
 You will normally receive a decision before you leave the Premium Service Centre, and your BRP card will be sent by post within 7-10 working days.

 IMPORTANT: Once you have posted your BRP(RC) application, or, booked an Premium appointment for BRP(RC), please use the Independent Application Notification Form to let us know details of your application.
 We will help you monitor the progress of your application, including the issuing of the Biometric Enrolment Letter and your new BRP card.

 You are strongly advised not to travel until you have received your BRP.

 If you need to travel urgently you are advised to seek advice from the Immigration Service.

 What if I lost my BRP in the UK but I have already booked to travel overseas over the next a few weeks?